-- Punch down dough.
-Turn dough out onto lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
-Shape dough into small round loaf.
-Place on greased baking sheet or small pizza pan.
-Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.
+Punch down dough.
+Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
+Shape dough into a small round loaf.
+Place on a greased baking sheet or small pizza pan.
+Cover and let rise in a warm, draft-free place for 45 minutes or until doubled in size.

-- Bake loaf at 350 degrees F for 35 to 40 minutes or until the bread is golden brown.
-Remove loaf from sheet and let cool on rack.
+Bake loaf at 350 F for 35 to 40 minutes or until the bread is golden brown.
+Remove loaf from the sheet and let cool on a rack.

 - You can use any type of milk in this recipe: whole milk, skim, low fat, etc. Milk can also be replaced with water and nonfat dry milk.

 - Milk can be replaced with soy milk.